 A vast, sprawling city, Tokyo lies at the heart of the world’s largest metropolitan area, home to 38 million people.
 For all its overlay of modernity, Tokyo is really a collection of distinctive neighborhoods linked by its amazingly extensive and efficient public transportation system.
 In these neighborhoods, you will find the city’s soul.
 Venture to the Sensoji temple in Asakusa (the oldest in Tokyo), and you will encounter throngs of people clamoring for good-luck charms at wayside stalls, a scene that, aside from the contemporary clothing, might come from a 19th-century woodblock print.
 The Roppongi district, home to distinctive contemporary art museums, including 21_21 DESIGN SIGHT and the Mori Art Museum, is ideal for an afternoon of art appreciation.

 The Roppongi district has always been one of the livelier areas of Tokyo.
-It is home to three distinctive museums: 21_21 DESIGN SIGHT for exhibitions centered on cutting-edge technology and architecture; the Suntory Museum of Art, which is dedicated to classical arts and crafts (closed for renovations until May 2020); and the Mori Art Museum on the top floors of the glass-clad Mori Tower.
+It is home to three distinctive museums: 21_21 DESIGN SIGHT for exhibitions centered on cutting-edge technology and architecture; the Suntory Museum of Art, which is dedicated to classical arts and crafts; and the Mori Art Museum on the top floors of the glass-clad Mori Tower.
 With the launch of excellent galleries nearby, including Ota Fine Arts and Taka Ishii Gallery, Roppongi is ideal for an afternoon of art appreciation.
 The district also hosts a yearly Art Night festival in the spring.

-Venture to the Sensō-ji temple in Asakusa (the oldest in Tokyo), and you will encounter throngs of people clamoring for good-luck charms at wayside stalls, a scene that, aside from the contemporary clothing, might come from a 19th-century woodblock print.
-Kappabashi-dori, a street in this neighborhood, is where their chefs come when they need cookware and kitchen equipment.
+Venture to the Sensō-ji temple in Asakusa (the oldest in Tokyo) and you will encounter throngs of people clamoring for good-luck charms at wayside stalls, conjuring up a scene that, aside from the contemporary clothing, might come from a 19th-century woodblock print.
+Kappabashi-dori, a street in the neighborhood, is where chefs come to purchase cookware and kitchen equipment.
 There are more than 150 shops to choose from, selling everything from lacquer soup bowls to steamers, as well as an amazing variety of utensils and pots and pans.

 Shrines and Pottery

-One of the most popular day trips from Tokyo is to the shrines dedicated to the great shogun Tokugawa Ieyasu, found in the charming town of Nikko.
+One of the most popular day trips from Tokyo is to the charming town of Nikko to see the shrines dedicated to the great shogun Tokugawa Ieyasu.
 If you are interested in Japanese pottery, visit the nearby town of Mashiko.
 Noted potter Shōji Hamada, who was designated a “Living National Treasure,” worked in Mashiko.
 Today, you will find shops filled with plates and bowls as well as one-of-a-kind works of art.